Why is this important?

 Using a broker to get a mortgage

-Instead of going directly to a lender such as a building society for a mortgage, a broker could be used.
+Instead of going directly to a lender such as a bank or building society for a mortgage, you could use a broker.
 A broker may be an estate agent, or a mortgage or insurance broker.
 They will act as an agent to introduce people to a source of mortgage loan to help them buy a home.

 You may want to use a broker because it can save you time shopping around.
 However, some lenders offer products direct to customers which a broker may not be in a position to offer.
 So, it may be best to shop around to see what else is available.